Lifelike

 [pic 2 – 2006 | pic 3, 4 – early 2000’s]

-Continuing, Ini’s second home in Melbourne overlooked the ocean in Alimart Court (she actually named it after her children), Brighton, where she lived for many decades.
+Continuing, Ini’s second home in Melbourne overlooked the ocean in Alimar Court (she actually named it after her children), Brighton, where she lived for many decades.

 I have fond memories of going there a lot as a child.